DataResearchLabs/data_analysts_toolbox/README.md

-# data_analysts_toolbox_prototypes
+# Data Analysts' Toolbox - Prototypes
-Useful data analyst tools prototyped in Microsoft Access -- Heavily downloaded/used prototypes will be re-written in c# and/or python
+Collection of useful data analyst tools prototyped in Microsoft Access.
+Winners that are heavily downloaded/used will be re-written in c# and/or python.